yazeedalrubyli/SDCND/Term1/Traffic-Sign-Classifier/README.md

 * **Early Stopping**.
 Stop model from continues with the learning process if there is no improvement in the validation accuracy.

 ## Training
-%%%%%%%
-Using StratifiedShuffleSplit over the traditional train-test-split, enables the use of the entire training data while keeping data for cross-validation: the distribution of the labels in both would be similar.
-Around 1% of the data can be used for the cross-validation set.

 How would I choose the optimizer?
 What is its Pros & Cons and how would I evaluate it?

 How would I decide the number and type of layers?

 How would I tune the hyperparameter?
 How many values should I test and how to decide the values?

 How would I preprocess my data?
 Why do I need to apply a certain technique?

 How would I train the model?

 How would I evaluate the model?
 What is the metric?
 How do I set the benchmark?
-%%%%%%%

 ## Result

-%%%%%%%
-@you also are required to discuss before doing the actual prediction, what qualities your new images have (e.g: brightness, contrast, etc. ) that might cause your model to misclassify them.
+Discuss before doing the actual prediction, what qualities your new images have (e.g: brightness, contrast, etc. ) that might cause your model to misclassify them.

-@You should clearly discuss how certain or uncertain your model is of its prediction.
+Clearly discuss how certain or uncertain your model is of its prediction.

 @ > In Code